adityaxxz/hunarai-assignment/README.md

 | +27s | `call_result_done` | `result` |
 | **+372s** | `call_summary` | status, result and recording, all populated |

-All six captured webhooks pass signature verification unchanged.
-Two undocumented behaviours here are load-bearing: `call_summary` trails the call by **six minutes** because it waits for the maker-checker second pass, and the API returns `result: {}` at the moment of COMPLETED.
-Terminal is not finished, so the system keeps reconciling after a call ends and says so on screen.
+All six webhooks passed signature verification with no code changes.
+Two undocumented behaviours here are load-bearing: `call_summary` trails the call by **six minutes** because it waits for Hunar's maker-checker second pass, and the API returns `result: {}` at the moment a call reaches COMPLETED.
+Terminal is not finished, so the system keeps reconciling after a call ends — and says so on screen.

-### A third call, through the deployed stack

-On 6 September a screening call was placed end to end through the deployed system — Vercel to Render to Hunar and back — rather than through a tunnel to a laptop.
-It answered, ran 40 seconds, and returned a full structured result.

-Three things that had never been exercised before all worked: **webhooks reached Render** (all four events, processed and linked), the **recording proxy served a real 1.2 MB S3 file**, and `call_summary` arrived at **+371s** against the +372s measured a day earlier on different infrastructure.
-One second apart, which is the strongest evidence here that the reconciliation design is answering a real property of the API rather than a one-off.

-It also found a bug, which is the point of testing against reality.
-Every criterion came back `unknown` and the candidate scored UNDECIDED despite answering correctly: `result_schema` declared the fields `"boolean"` and Hunar returned the **quoted string** `"true"`.
-The 5 September capture had returned real JSON booleans and `observed_shapes.md` recorded that as settled — one sample was not enough. `evaluation._as_bool` now accepts both shapes and nothing else, and that file records which call disproved which.

-## Architecture
+## How it works

 The browser never talks to Hunar.
-Everything goes browser to our API to Hunar, which is what keeps the key off the client, lets every response be validated against shapes we control, and makes the recording proxy possible.
+Everything goes browser → my API → Hunar.
+That keeps the key off the client, lets me validate every response against shapes I control, and is what makes the recording proxy possible.

 - **Frontend** — Next.js App Router on Vercel, TypeScript strict, Tailwind, shadcn/ui
 - **Backend** — FastAPI on Render, SQLAlchemy 2 async, Alembic, uv
 - **Database** — Neon serverless Postgres, Singapore
 - **Scheduling** — cron-job.org: a keep-warm ping every 10 minutes, reconciliation every minute

-**The non-obvious decision: reconciliation is the primary source of funnel state, not webhooks.** That is a measurement, not a preference.
-Run 2 moved through five statuses in about ninety seconds and delivered **exactly one** `call_status_updated`, at the terminal transition — nothing for `SCHEDULED → INITIATED`, `INITIATED → RINGING`, or `RINGING → IN_PROGRESS`.
-Run 1 behaved identically with the catcher running throughout, so a webhook-driven funnel would sit still until each call ended. `services/reconcile.py` polls `GET /calls/{id}/` for anything not terminal and the campaign endpoint reconciles before responding, which is why polling the page is what makes it move.
+**The one non-obvious decision: reconciliation drives the funnel, not webhooks.**
+That is a measurement, not a preference.
+One of my captured calls moved through five statuses in about ninety seconds and delivered **exactly one** `call_status_updated`, at the terminal transition — nothing for `SCHEDULED → INITIATED`, `INITIATED → RINGING` or `RINGING → IN_PROGRESS`.
+The other behaved the same way with the catcher running throughout.
+A webhook-driven funnel would sit completely still until each call ended.
+So `services/reconcile.py` polls `GET /calls/{id}/` for anything not yet terminal, and the campaign endpoint reconciles before it responds — which is why watching the page is what makes it move.
 Webhooks still carry the result payload and the recording URL, but they repair the record rather than drive it.

 ## Running it locally